KlaudiaDabrowska/pizza-app/README.md

 # Pizza Application

 The Pizza App is simple and allows users to explore pizzas, ingredients and operations on the front-end.
 The backend supports all CRUD operations on collections.
 This README provides information on how to run the application using docker-compose, as well as details on its functionality and configuration.
+The client application is only available to display data.
+Creating and editing resources can be done directly via HTTP request.
+Postman collection with all possible requests can be found in the root directory.

 ---